HDR/GBATurbo/README.md

 # GBATurbo
-DIY speed adjustment for the GBA
+Cheap DIY speed adjustment for the GBA

+Costs about 8 USD

 Part List: